Classic Inca Trail to Machu Picchu

 - Bring sunscreen and insect repellent – The last thing you want is a sunburn when you’re hiking in the mountains.
 And the mosquitoes here are abundant (and their bites are very biting!) so be prepared and apply both every day.

-- Bring bandages/packages – Your feet are going to get beaten up.
-Having some minor first aid supplies will help.
+- Carry bandages – Having some minor first aid supplies will help.

 - Bring extra snacks – You’ll have plenty of food on the way, but bringing some of your favorite snacks is a great morale booster in those challenging sections.